 Research well.
 Know where the money’s being invested, compare fees, the level of risk, and the plan’s past performance.
 Seek the advice of wise people, pray, and move forward when you have peace in your decision knowing that, “The plans of the diligent lead surely to abundance, but everyone who is hasty comes only to poverty.”
 (Proverbs 21:5 ESV).

 I commend you for preparing now for their college education so you won’t have to borrow later!
-Crown’s Money Map is a visual guide that helps you make a plan for your finances, and saving for college education is one of the key steps on the map.
+Crown’s Money Map is a visual guide that helps you make a plan for your finances, and saving for a college education is one of the key steps on the map.
 By stewarding your time and money well, you can avoid financial stress and find freedom!
 I hope this helps you make the best decision for your family.

 Originally published on the Christian Post November 3, 2017